 14. For I am like a lion to Ephraim, and like a young lion to the house of Judah.
 I, yes I!
 I will tear in pieces and depart; I will carry off, and there will be no rescuer.

 15. I am leaving.
 I am returning to my place until they admit their guilt and seek my face.
 In their distress, they will seek me earnestly.

 1. Come, and let us return to Jehovah, for He has torn, but He will heal us.
 He has stricken, but He will bind us up.

 2. After two days He will bring us to life again.
 On the third day He will raise us up, and we will live in His presence.

-3. Let us know, let us press on to know Jehovah.
-His going out is as certain as the light of dawn, and He will come to us like rain, as the spring rain waters the land.
+3. Let us know, let us press on to know Jehovah!
+His going forth is as certain as the dawn, and He will come to us like the rain, as the latter rain and early rain to the earth.

 4. O Ephraim, what shall I do with you?
 What shall I do with you, O Judah?
 Your faithfulness is like the morning mist, and like dew, vanishing quickly.

 5. Therefore, I have hewed them in pieces through the prophets; I have killed them with the words of my mouth, and your judgments have been like the light coming forth.

 6. For I desired mercy and not sacrifice, and the knowledge of God more than burnt offerings.